burke-software/django-mass-edit/README.md

 By default, all models registered in the admin will get `Mass Edit` action.

-If you wish to disable this, add this to settings file:ž
+If you wish to disable this, add this to settings file:

 ``` python
 MASSEDIT = {